 Best Tiny Amp

 German AER (Audio Electric Research) showcased their initial product at a music fair in Frankfurt already in 1992.

-Since then, AER has grown and produced several cheaper versions of their flagship.
-They also offer PA systems, bass amps and even pickup systems.
+Since then, AER has grown and produced several cheaper versions of its flagship.
+They also offer PA systems, bass amps, and even pickup systems.

 AER’s flagship is according to themselves and the awards it has won the best acoustic amp money can buy, how much money you ask? $3k.

 So what do you get for over $3k that measures less than 40 cm each side and weighs 13kg (28lbs)?

 Small package, big sound, all the routing possibilities you could think of, and a built-in effects system that can be tweaked on your PC via a USB cable!

 With the included bag you can literally carry this amp to the gig over your shoulder.

 If you ever wanted to take the bus to the gig and still have the ultimate tone, then this is the amp for you.
 Perhaps you could sell your car and get one?!

 With a price that gave AER mass market appeal the Compact 60 is an incredible amp for the cash.